hardeepsryait/behaviour_net/README.md

 ## Steps to follow:

-1. Download the datasets in '/test/Reach/' and '/train/Reach/' folder respectively into a data folder.
+1. Download the datasets in '/test/Reach/' and '/train/Reach/' folder respectively into a data folder in your local directory.
-	In this data folder, put the `data_file.csv` file.
+	Put the `data_file.csv` file in the data folder.
 This file will reference all the files (format must be kept same).

 2. To extract the features from the images using the CNN, run `extract_features.py`.
 	These features will get stored in folder '/data/sequences/'.